anurag-verma-india/You-Dont-Know-JS/get-started/ch1.md

 ### Jumping the Gaps

-Since JS is not forwards-compatible, it means that there is always the potential for a gap between code that you can write that's valid JS, and the oldest engine that your site or application needs to support.
-If you run a program that uses an ES2019 feature in an engine from 2016, you're very likely to see the program break and crash.
+Since ==JS is not forwards-compatible,== it means that there is always the ==potential for a gap between code that you can write that's valid JS, and the oldest engine that your site or application needs to support.== If you run a program that uses an ES2019 feature in an engine from 2016, you're very likely to see the program break and crash.

 If the feature is a new syntax, the program will in general completely fail to compile and run, usually throwing a syntax error.
 If the feature is an API (such as ES6's `Object.is(..)`), the program may run up to a point but then throw a runtime exception and stop once it encounters the reference to the unknown API.